zenkay/personal-blog/php/wp-content/plugins/updraftplus/readme.txt

 Thanks for asking - yes, I have.
 Check out my profile page - http://profiles.wordpress.org/DavidAnderson/ .

 == Changelog ==

 The <a href="http://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

+= 1.8.8 - 2014/01/27 =

+* FIX: Correctly detect table prefix on some WPMU installs that had been upgraded from an earlier version than 3.0 (i.e. very old)
+* FIX: Files directly in wp-content/uploads (from a 1.8.5 backup and not in any sub-directory) were being restored one directory too high
+* UPDATED: Updated Swedish, Portuguese and Dutch translations
+* UPDATED: Update root certificates to match latest CURL/Mozilla version
+* TWEAK: Automatically change http(s):// to webdav(s):// in WebDAV URLs if the user overlooks the instructions
+* TWEAK: If SHOW TABLES returns no tables, then schedule a re-try later (presume the DB connection had been dropped)
+* TWEAK: Preceed warnings in the log file with [Warning]
+* TWEAK: Prevent a very rare PHP segfault due to https://bugs.php.net/bug.php?id=51425
+* TWEAK: Show the filename being unpacked during restore (helps with troubleshooting if there are very many zips)
+* TWEAK: Premium plugin now shows information about pending/past update/support expiries + links to renewal page
+* TWEAK: Show all defined constants in the debug dialog
+* TWEAK: Detect + deal with situations where the webserver double-gzipped the database file
+* TWEAK: Display a warning in the FTP configuration section if the hosting company disabled FTP functions

 = 1.8.5 - 2014/01/09 =